afinemax/Astron_2024/README.md

 * [noise_channels](https://github.com/afinemax/Astron_2024/tree/main/noise_channels) contains several notebooks, and a script that looks at past observations taken and calculutes bad frequency channels to mask
 * [inject_sims_into_fil](https://github.com/afinemax/Astron_2024/tree/main/inject_sims_into_fil), contains notebooks and scripts for injecting simulated bursts into `.fil` data for injection testing the pipeline
 * [dbcan_clustering](https://github.com/afinemax/Astron_2024/tree/main/dbscan_clustering), contains a notebook for trying out dbscan for clustering candidates in 2d (DM, Time), contains rough code to edit `check_frb.py` to cluster
+* [calling_fetch](https://github.com/afinemax/Astron_2024/tree/main/calling_fetch), contains a notebook and a few modified scripts from the gitlab repo.
+This enables fetch to be called from within `check_frb.py`, as well as moving the candidate `.h5` files into good or bad directors and making dir plots for ones in the good dir
 ## TODO list:

 <details>